Psychology Department Web Page

 In addition to the text, there are a number of readings that can be downloaded from this web page.
 These readings are listed at the end of the syllabus.

 The format for the classes in this course will be primarily lecture and discussion, with a number of in-class activities.
-Your final grade will be the percentage of possible points that you accumulate out of the total possible points on three examinations and four class projects.
+Your final grade will be the percentage of possible points that you accumulate out of the total possible points on three examinations, three quizzes based upon outside readings, and four class projects.
+Each quiz will be worth 10 points toward you final grade.
 No make up tests will be given without prior permission and a very good excuse.
 The tests will be based on the textbook, the outside readings, and class lectures.
 The third test will be given during final examination week, but it is not a comprehensive final exam.
-As a rough guide for grading, use the following percentages:

 (A- = 90-92%)

 (C = 73-77%)

 Your learning will be assessed by the quality of the written work that you hand in and your performance on a series of three examinations.
 Every course that you take is designed to help you acquire knowledge and skills.
 The departmental learning goals & competencies assessed in this course include the following:

 1) Effectively and ethically apply the scientific method to studying the mind, the brain,